17 top European summer festivals in September

 Electric Picnic is a treat for all the senses, be it through music, art or the narrative.
 Go for your favourites but don’t be surprised if you just discover something new.

 8. Festival No. 6 | 7-10 September 2017

 If you are tired of commercialised and mainstream festivals and have a taste for something quirky, consider Festival No. 6.
 This boutique festival embraces the world of music, art, theatre, food and more.
 It’s a little quirky, a little whimsical and all-out experimental.
 You can expect enthusiastic musicians on the pop-up stages, art installations and the strong love for storytelling but also the unexpected, with activities like the torchlight parade.

-The festival is relatively new, drawing in less than 10,000 people last year.
-But with its building reputation as one of the UK’s most popular boutique festivals, you should go before the crowds settle in.
+The festival is relatively new, but with its building reputation as well as rave reviews from artist Beck of last year's event Festival No. 6 is fast becoming one of the UK’s most popular boutique festivals.
+Go before the crowds settle in.